 Meet Our Team

-Debbie Dada is currently an undergraduate student at Yale University pursuing a BA in the History of Science, Medicine and Public Health.
-She aspires professionally to work in health system strengthening in West and Central Africa through implementation science.
+Debbie Dada is a Yale University undergraduate studying African Studies and the History of Science, Medicine and Public Health while in the Jackson Institute of Global Affairs Global Health Scholars Program.
+She serves as Co-Editor-in-Chief of the Yale Global Health Review and aspires professionally to work in health system strengthening in West Africa through implementation science research and health policy.
 She has particular interest in the social determinants of health and strongly believes in the importance of education as a tool in improving health outcomes.
-Debbie is an associate editor and staff writer for the Yale Global Health Review, a Management Intern at the Afro-American Cultural Centre and a Development Co-Coordinator for the Yale Association for African Peace and Development.
-In her free time, Debbie enjoys playing for the Yale Women’s Rugby Team and doing graphic design.
+In her free time, Debbie enjoys playing rugby and hanging out with her adorable nieces.

 Tuli Chowdhury is an undergraduate student currently studying Criminology and English at the University of Toronto.
 While managing a full course load, she volunteers as a youth mentor and tutor for recently arrived immigrants and refugees with the Canadian Centre for Victims of Torture.
 In recent years she was a top fundraiser for Canadian Cancer Society and Sanskrit teacher for Vedanta Society of Toronto.
 Within her university she serves as a youth mentor for UNICEF Uoft.
 Prior to university, Tuli completed her secondary school diploma at Weston Collegiate, also graduating with an International baccalaureate diploma.
 During high school she was the Vice President of the Best Buddies program, a club tailored towards positively integrating and accommodating students with intellectual disabilities within the school environment.
 She was also briefly the president of Huddle Up, an antibullying organization within Weston.
 In her spare time, Tuli enjoys writing, cooking, and spending time with friends and family.